Kermanshah: Economy

-Kermanshah is one of the western agricultural core of Iran that produces grain, rice, vegetable, fruits, and oilseeds, however Kermanshah is emerging as a fairly important industrial city; there are two industrial centers with more than 256 manufacturing units in the suburb of the city.
+Kermanshah is one of the western agricultural core of Iran that produces grain, rice, vegetable, fruits, and oilseeds.
+There are two industrial centers with more than 256 manufacturing units in the suburb of the city.
 These industries include petrochemical refinery, textile manufacturing, food processing, carpet making, sugar refining, and the production of electrical equipment and tools.

-Kermanshah Oil Refining Company (KORC) established in 1932 by British companies, is one of the major industries in the city.

-After recent changes in Iraq, Kermanshah has become one of the main importing and exporting gates of Iran.
+Kermanshah Oil Refining Company (KORC) established in 1932 by British companies, is one of the industries in the city.
+After changes in Iraq, Kermanshah has become one of the importing and exporting gates of Iran.

 Education

 Higher education

 More than 49 thousands students are educating in 9 governmental and private universities in the city.
 Established in 1968 as the Kermanshah Graduate School of Nursing, the Kermanshah University of Medical Sciences was the first university in the west part of Iran.
 The medical school as a division of Razi University was established in 1976 and admitted some students in general practice.
 Razi University established in 1972 was the second university in the west part of Iran and is the most-prominent higher education institute in Kermanshah province and also west part of the country.
 In 2020, Razi University ranked 24th in Iran and 1300th in the world by the U.S. News in universities of all countries of the world based upon 13 factors.